-Sigurd Larsen recommends that the cover panels, additions and toe kicks be ordered in the same material as the surface of the fronts – the raw aluminum or the color-coated aluminum in either anthracite or white.
+Sigurd Larsen recommends that the cover panels, additions and toe kicks be ordered in the same material as the surface of the fronts – the raw aluminum or the color-coated aluminum.

 It is not possible to change the colors of Sigurd Larsen's design.

 Anthracite – Interpon D2525 Structura – RAL 7016 / YL316F

 Aluminum – Raw brushed aluminum